KynaHui/notetaking_tool/README.md

 1.  **`transcript_deepgram.py`**: Uses the Deepgram cloud API for fast and accurate transcription.
 2.  **`transcript_local.py`**: Runs a local Whisper model, optimized for energy efficiency.

+## Why using deepgram API?

+200 usd free usage, each hour is just very low (~0.26 per hour).

+## Why using local model?

+Do not want to configure the API at all

 ---

 ### 1. Deepgram Cloud Transcription (`transcript_deepgram.py`)